 Alternatives to ClickFunnels Membership Site

 Now that you know why ClickFunnels is not a great option for your online courses, let’s discuss some alternatives.
-While there are quite a few online course platforms, these are the 3 best options that you can consider:
+While there are quite a few options, these are the three best online course platforms that you can consider:

 Kajabi is an all-in-one solution for creating and selling online courses.
 As an online course platform, Kajabi does a great job.